spiral/docs/docs/en/component/metrics.md

 > **Note**
 > Supported types: gauge, counter, summary, histogram.

-To populate metric from application use `Spiral\RoadRunner\Metrics\MetricsInterface`:
+To populate a metric from the application, use `Spiral\RoadRunner\Metrics\MetricsInterface`:

 ```php
 use Spiral\RoadRunner\Metrics\MetricsInterface;